-Cash comprises cash on hand, checking deposits and demand deposits.
+Cash comprises cash on hand, demand deposits and checking deposits.
 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value.
 Time deposits which meet the above definition and are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes should be recognized as cash equivalents.